Wireless advertising to get people to switch carriers is missing the mark.

 According to recent research studies, wireless consumers are staying with their current carriers an average of 5 years.
 Why?
 Because even though the dissatisfaction may be high due to price or network reliability, it is perceived to be a hassle to switch.
 It’s very similar to the relationship dynamics in the banking category.
 We call this “consumer inertia.”

 Current wireless advertising touts rational product benefits such as network superiority, unlimited data or price.
-It completely ignores the underlying emotional barrier of inertia.
-So, how can a wireless provider break through this barrier?
-Use external forces, life events, to get consumers to reconsider their wireless relationships.
+It completely ignores the underlying barrier of inertia.
+So, how can a wireless provider get consumers to switch?
+Make an emotional connection with consumers by using external forces like life events to get them to reconsider their wireless relationship.
+Events like:

 - Couples, who have different carriers, getting married or moving in together